-Contractual support manifests itself in the form of explicit guarantees or legally-binding grant payments, among other things.
-Extraordinary support is a function of members' ability and willingness to support the institution in ways other than the contractual obligation.
-Strength of member support is the driver of the preliminary rating range.
+Contractual support primarily manifests itself in the callable capital pledge, which is a form of emergency support.
+Extraordinary support is a function of shareholders' ability and willingness to support the institution in ways other than callable capital.
+Strength of member support can increase the preliminary rating range determined by combining factors 1 and 2 by as many as three scores.

 Given IFFIm's structure and grant operations, our analysis focuses on the likelihood that donor pledges will fall short of what was originally contracted, thus potentially hampering its ability to service debt.
 A reduction in the amount paid-in could result from either a donor breaking its contract with Gavi or a substantial number of recipient countries going into arrears with the IMF, thereby causing significant reductions in donor payments via the grant payment condition.
 We view the likelihood that a donor would break its contract with Gavi to be very low due not only to the legally binding nature of the pledges, but also the very strong commitment of the donors.
-Incorporated in the assessment of commitment are measures of donors' ability and willingness to honour pledges.
+Incorporated in the assessment of commitment are measures of donors' ability and willingness to honor pledges.

-We assess IFFIm's Strength of Member Support with a 'high' score that balances the expectation of very high contractual and extraordinary support from its donors with the relatively high concentration of pledges, one of the main sources of risk to IFFIm's creditworthiness.
+We assess IFFIm's Strength of Member Support as 'high.'
+This score balances the expectation of very high contractual and extraordinary support from its donors against the relatively high concentration of pledges, one of the main sources of risk to IFFIm's creditworthiness.